smapiot/piral/docs/tutorials/20-migrate-app.md

 Regarding the use of CSS in general: By default, Piral makes no restrictions on what you can put into your CSS from your pilets.
 As a result, two pilets may collide with each other in styling.
 Even worse, a pilet may destroy the global design of the app shell.

 Luckily, there are ways around this.
 The best practice here is to "namespace" our CSS, which is facilitated by usage of SASS or CSS-in-JS libraries.
-Pilets will need to give careful consideration to what "reset" or "normalization" libraries they're using, and microfrontends should decouple themselves from whatever CSS artifacts other pilets are exporting.
+Pilets will need to give careful consideration to what "reset" or "normalization" libraries they're using, and micro frontends should decouple themselves from whatever CSS artifacts other pilets are exporting.

 ## Create React App into App Shell